sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 Other useful environment variable you can activate are:

 - `DUMP_DIRPATH={my_dirpath}` that will dump all `.nnef.tgz` from successful tests (useful to create a zoo of use-case), warning that may be a lot
 - `DEBUG=1` that will build and fill a directory `failed_tests` when you run tests.
-It will contains all dumps of models that are not passing test suite but still are able to be exported to NNEF (either because of a translation code error or a bug in the targeted inference engine), with ad-hoc information useful to debug.
+It will contain all dumps of models that are not passing test suite but still are able to be exported to NNEF (either because of a translation code error or a bug in the targeted inference engine), with ad-hoc information useful to debug.

 ## <span style="color:#6666aa">**:material-step-forward: Step 2.**</span> Un-Implemented check